a-rebets/bank_project_v2/README.md

 # Issuers Archive

-This is an early version of a project which aim was to automate the workflow of part of the Corporate Affairs Department responsible for issuer's accounting, done in collaboration with @Platypus98 , @sleep3r and others.
+This is an early version of a project which aim was to automate the workflow of part of the **Corporate Affairs Department** responsible for issuer's accounting, done in collaboration with [@Platypus98](http://github.com/Platypus98), [@sleep3r](http://github.com/sleep3r) and others.

 ## Installing and running